yrosseel/lavaan.org.old/features.md

     summary(fit, fit.measures = TRUE)
     ```

-- you can choose between a user-friendly interface (in combination with the
+- you can choose between a user-friendly interface in combination with the
-fitting functions `cfa()`, `sem()`, `growth()`) or a low-level interface (using
+fitting functions `cfa()` and `sem()` or a low-level interface using
-the fitting function `lavaan()` where 'defaults' do not get in the way)
+the fitting function `lavaan()` where 'defaults' do not get in the way

 - convenient arguments (eg. `group.equal="loadings"`) simplify many common tasks
 (eg. measurement invariance testing)

-- lavaan outputs all the information you need: a huge number of fit measures,
+- lavaan outputs all the information you need: a large number of fit measures,
-modification indices, R-squared values, standardized solutions, and much much
+modification indices, standardized solutions, and technical information that
-more
+is stored in a fitted lavaan object

 #### lavaan provides many advanced options ####

 - full support for meanstructures and multiple groups

 - several estimators are available: ML (and robust variants MLM, MLMV, MLR),
-GLS, WLS (and robust variants DWLS, WLSM, WLSMV), ULS (ULSM, ULMV) and
+GLS, WLS (and robust variants DWLS, WLSM, WLSMV), ULS (ULSM, ULMV), DLS, and
   pairwise ML (PML)

-- standard errors: standard, robust, huber-white, bootstrap
+- standard errors: standard, robust/huber-white/sandwich, bootstrap

 - test statistics: standard, Satorra-Bentler, Yuan-Bentler, Satterthwaite,
-scale-shifted, Bollen-Stine bootstrap
+scaled-shifted, Bollen-Stine bootstrap

 - missing data: FIML estimation